Finneas O'Connell: Solo music career

 He is the lead singer and songwriter of the band The Slightlys, which played the Warped Tour in 2015.
 His first solo single, "New Girl", was released in 2016, with the music video released in 2019.
 In 2017, he released the single "I'm in Love Without You", and eight singles in 2018: "Break My Heart Again", "Heaven", "Life Moves On", "Landmine", "Hollywood Forever", "College", "Luck Pusher", and "Let's Fall in Love for the Night".
 In early 2019, Finneas played his first sold-out headline shows in New York and Los Angeles.

 His debut EP, Blood Harmony, was released on October 4, 2019.
 The EP's first single, "I Lost a Friend", was released on June 25, 2019, while the second single, "Shelter", was released on August 22, 2019, and the third single, "I Don't Miss You At All", on September 20, 2019.
 In October 2019, he embarked on his first headlining tour, in five cities in the US, in addition to a performance at Austin City Limits.

 On August 7, 2020, he released a surprise deluxe version of Blood Harmony, featuring two new tracks, "Break My Heart Again" and "Let's Fall in Love for the Night (1964)", the latter being an alternate version of the sixth track, "Let's Fall in Love for the Night".
 About two weeks later, O'Connell released a single titled "What They'll Say About Us".
 It peaked at number 17 on the US Billboard Alternative Songs chart.
-On October 21, Finneas released his single "Can't Wait to Be Dead" about his love-hate relationship with the Internet, along with a visual directed by Constellation Jones the following day.

-Finneas is one of 12 artists featured on Ringo Starr's 2021 EP Zoom In, contributing backing vocals to the song "Here's to the Nights".
+On October 21, Finneas released his single "Can't Wait to Be Dead" about his love-hate relationship with the Internet, along with a visual directed by Constellation Jones the following day.Finneas is one of twelve artists featured on Ringo Starr's 2021 EP Zoom In, contributing backing vocals to the song "Here's to the Nights".
 On March 2, 2021, Finneas and Ashe released a collaboration titled "Till Forever Falls Apart", which he co-wrote and produced.

-On August 5, 2021, Finneas announced that his debut studio album Optimist would be released on October 15, 2021 through Interscope Records, and shared its lead single "A Concert Six Months from Now".
+On August 5, 2021, Finneas announced that his debut studio album Optimist would be released on October 15, 2021, through Interscope Records, and shared its lead single "A Concert Six Months from Now".
 He also composed the scores to the films The Fallout (2021), and Vengeance (2022).

+On August 8, 2024, he announced that his second studio album For Cryin' Out Loud! would be released on October 4, 2024, that day he also released the title track as the lead single.

+On January 24, 2025, Finneas made his Like a Version debut with a cover of The Zombies' "Time of the Season".

+O'Connell embarked on the United States leg of his 2025 tour in support of For Cryin' Out Loud! on February 13, with a performance in Nashville, Tennessee.